-We are studying gene networks controlling hematopoietic stem cell fate and disease pathogenesis using functional genomic assays and computational modeling.
+We are studying gene regulatory networks controlling development and differentiation of hematopoietic stem cells and lymphocytes and oncogenesis using omics assays and computational modeling.
 In this biological context, we are pursuing the following projects:

 Discover molecular networks as biomarkers for human diseases

 Molecular interaction networks are increasingly serving as tools to unravel the basis of human diseases.
 We are developing network-based approaches to identifying disease-related sub-networks that can serve as biomarkers for the diagnosis and prognosis of diseases and as candidates for novel therapeutics.

 We gratefully acknowledge support from the following funding agencies: